Jan Ashbridge – Principal Lecturer, PGCE Primary

 I never wanted to be a teacher and certainly not of primary-aged children!
 Then as part of my undergraduate degree in Modern Languages at the University of Salford, I did a year abroad, spending the second 6 months in a tiny village in rural Spain, where I worked as a language assistant in a primary school and absolutely loved it.

-The joy of getting to know students and having them leave you knowing more than they did when they arrived is something that has never left me, and spurred me on as both a Teacher, a Primary Head and now in my role as a Personal Tutor on the Primary PGCE course.
-My favourite parts of the job are still teaching and getting out into schools, I see relationships as being at the heart of everything I do, something I try to instil into my students as they take their first tentative steps into school.
+The joy of getting to know students and having them leave you knowing more than they did when they arrived is something that has never left me and spurred me on as both a Teacher, a Primary Head, and now in my role as a Personal Tutor on the Primary PGCE course.
+My favourite parts of the job are still teaching and getting out into schools, I see relationships as being at the heart of everything I do, something I try to instill into my students as they take their first tentative steps into school.

 Adrian Copping – Campus-based PGCE Primary Programme Leader

-I completed my BA QTS with St Martin’s College in Lancaster and taught at Mere Brow CE Primary, near Southport and then Dallas Road Primary in Lancaster before starting work with the University.
-I gained my MA in Education with Lancaster University in 2010.
-I am currently studying for a PhD part time with Lancaster University, looking at creative thinking and children’s writing.
+I completed my BA QTS with St Martin’s College in Lancaster and taught at Mere Brow CE Primary, near Southport, and then Dallas Road Primary in Lancaster before starting work with the University.
+I gained my MA in Education from Lancaster University in 2010.
+I am currently studying for a Ph.D. part-time at Lancaster University, looking at creative thinking and children’s writing.
 I had my book ‘Being Creative in Primary English’ published in 2016.

-My role as programme leader is to oversee the courses on our three main campuses at Carlisle, Lancaster and London.
-The role is fascinating, stimulating and constantly challenging.
+My role as programme leader is to oversee the courses on our three main campuses at Carlisle, Lancaster, and London.
+The role is fascinating, stimulating, and constantly challenging.
 I’ve been doing it for 5 years.
-Alongside this I work as a personal tutor, module leader and specialise in primary English and Music.
-I thoroughly enjoy working with our students, facilitating their learning, having a great laugh with them and seeing them develop into excellent teachers.
+Alongside this, I work as a personal tutor, and module leader and specialise in primary English and Music.
+I thoroughly enjoy working with our students, facilitating their learning, having a great laugh with them, and seeing them develop into excellent teachers.
 It is a real privilege.